 In the 114th Congress, Senator Barrasso introduced S. 286 on January 18, 2015.
 Senators Tester, Crapo, Franken, Murkowski, and Schatz co-sponsored the bill.
+No legislative hearing was held on this bill.
 On February 4, 2015, the Committee met to consider the bill.
 The Committee ordered the bill, without amendments, to be reported favorably to the Senate by voice vote.

-During this Congress, Senator Hoeven introduced S. 2515 on March 7, 2018.
+During the 115th Congress, Senator Hoeven introduced S. 2515 on March 7, 2018.
 Senators Barrasso, Murkowski, and Udall were original co-sponsors.
 Senator Cantwell joined as a co-sponsor on March 20, 2018 and Senator Sullivan joined on April 10, 2018.
 Senator McCain joined as a co-sponsor on August 21, 2018.
-On April 11, 2018, the Committee held a duly called business meeting at which S. 2515 was considered.
-The Committee ordered the bill, without amendments, to be reported favorably to the Senate by voice vote.